kaltura/playkit-js-ui/docs/css-classes-override.md

 ```

-* Modifing the elements can be done progrmatically in some more ways like querySelctor, gerElemetById and more
+* Modifing the elements can be done programmatically in some more ways like querySelctor, gerElemetById and more

 #### Example
 ```